 We continue our reflection on joy in the Books of Wisdom and today we see joy in the event of King Solomon’s marriage.
 When we read the full story of this man’s life we come to understand that although he demonstrated so much, and although much of God’s promise is fulfilled in him, this promise deteriorates, and at his death the kingdom that Solomon and his father pulled together begins to unravel.

-We move forward in our journey as we visit with scripture looking for stories about joy that will amaze us in a number of ways.
-To explore other stories in which joy surprises us, click on the word Joy in the categories cloud in the blog’s right hand sidebar and choose a reflection, or enter the word Joy in the blog search bar.
-You may also want to visit the Joy for the Journey blog at www.joyforthee.blogspot.com to see how joy surprises you there.
-Today our stories are from 1 Chronicles.
+If today’s Noontime calls you to search for more ways to encounter joy, click on the word Joy in the categories cloud in the blog’s right hand sidebar and choose a reflection, or enter the word Joy in the blog search bar.
+Or visit the Joy for the Journey blog at www.joyforthee.blogspot.com.

 It is so very easy to be joy-filled when all is going well; and yet . . . is it?
 A famous comedienne once commented that after honors were distributed for a unique award she had earned and the celebration ended, she went home and put a load of laundry in the clothes washer.
 She realized that the trappings of fame were not nearly as important to her as the simple joy of tending to her children and husband.
 Let us remember that when we have few hurdles to overcome and we find ourselves in the easy place of joy, we must weigh out accolades to put them in proper perspective.
 Perhaps this is what Solomon does today as he appears for his wedding procession as the beautiful Song of Songs describes.